jacobxperez/rams/.github/CONTRIBUTING.md

 ## Bug Reports

-Use the bug report template to report any bug you may have encounter.
+Use the bug template to report any bug that you may have encounter.

 ## Feature Requests